-- Students shall be responsible for their own research, preparation, and final production of all portions of an assignment. - Students enrolled in a course may not ask another individual to substitute for them during examinations. - Students shall not use any means of assistance for assignments or examinations that are prohibited or considered inappropriate to the nature of the task (for example: telephones, calculators, microcomputers, notes, etc.) - Students shall not submit the same work for more than one course without the permission of both instructors.
+- Students shall be responsible for their own research, preparation, and final production of all portions of an assignment. - Students enrolled in a course may not ask another individual to substitute for them during examinations. - Students shall not use any prohibited or inappropriate means of assistance for assignments or examinations (for example: telephones, calculators, microcomputers, notes, etc.)

+- Students shall not submit the same work for more than one course without the permission of both instructors. - Students may submit work based on a prior assignment only with the permission of the current instructor.